Sketch/quickbuild/README.md

 This will open a north exit from source to destination and a south exit back from destination to source.

+### Name tags

+You can "tag" room names by putting a single word after the ending quote:

+    "Exit name" : "Room Name"tag1 <-> "Room Name"tag2

+Both rooms will be built with the name "Room Name", but stored on the builder character as different attributes.
+Name tags are useful when you're building things like mazes, or just want to confuse the Players for some reason. :)
+Anywhere you can use a room name, you can also use a name tag.

 ### Dbref storage

 When rooms are built, their dbrefs are stored on the building player